cpt-waffle/lhl-lectures/w03d01-intro-to-web-servers/notes.md

 --------------------------------------

------ Snek Game -----

 TCP

-- when you connect, you stay connected, until you want to disconnect.
-- during the connection, you exchange information between you and the server
+- Snek game, the chat server,
+- client(s) connect to server, listen, and send information, and disconnect when they want

 HTTP

+- Server goes online and LISTENS to requests
-Client makes a connection with server.
+- Client connects, and makes a request
-Client REQUESTS something from the server.
+- Server gets the request, DOES SOMETHING
-Server RESPONDS back to the client.
+- Server always responds back
-Connection is terminated. ( we go away....)